 Since 2014 we have been re-developing our garden.
-When we first moved here in 2002 the garden was laid out to mainly lawn and island beds.
+When we first moved to Gardener's Cottage in 2002, the garden was mainly laid out to lawn and island beds.
 Lovely though it was, mowing the lawn is time consuming and a waste of energy.
 Together with the desire for more planting and creation of wildlife habitat to increase biodiversity it was decided that the lawn should be dramatically reduced in size.
 Over a period of about 4 months, barley straw was used to clear the large expanse of lawn occupying most of the garden see 'Barley Straw Mulch' .

 After clearing the lawn, the beds were laid out, edged with local stone and planted up.
 Mulch is applied everywhere - the pathways with woodchip and the beds and borders mainly with our home made QR compost and spent hops from a local brewery.